camunda/camunda-docs/docs/components/modeler/feel/language-guide/feel-functions.md

 :::info GOOD TO KNOW

-The invocation returns `null` if the no function exists with the given name, or if the argument types don't match the function signature.
+The invocation returns `null` if no function exists with the given name, or if the argument types don't match the function signature.

 :::